tomhuhges/everything-burrito/mastering-js-design-patterns/README.md

 ### namespacing

-for this exercise we split the functionality of the main file into an MVC structure, with a main PlayerJS object, and separate folders and files reflecting separate methods and properties of the PlayerJS object.
+for this exercise we split the functionality of the main file into a kind of MVC structure, with a main PlayerJS object, and separate folders and files reflecting separate methods and properties of the PlayerJS object.
 The directory structure looked like this:

 ```
 js/